Jannetty/AMATH482/README.md

 All assignments from AMATH 482 Winter 2021 at The University of Washington.

 Each folder contains information pertaining to one assignment.
-Each assignment folder contains a pdf copy of the assignment,  a PDF copy of my report, and my MATLAB code.
+Each assignment folder contains a pdf copy of the assignment (titled "482hwXAssignment.pdf"),
+a PDF copy of my report (titled "Jannetty_AMATH482_AssignmentX.pdf", and my MATLAB code (titles vary).

 Data files are too large for GitHub.